gcompris/GCompris-qt/src/activities/grammar_analysis/README.md

 - `8.svg`: green arc, used for prepositions in English.
 - `9.svg`: yellow exclamation mark, used for interjections in English.
 - `10.svg`: inverted small light blue triangle, not used in English.
+- `11.svg`: inverted medium dark blue triangle, not used in English.

 ## Exercises definition